Sherburn, Minnesota: History

 The city of Sherburn is typical of many small communities throughout the Midwest and America, yet its history is unique in its own right.
-Sherburn celebrated its centennial in 1979, and since its early development in the mid to late 1800s; it has evolved over time as a result of a multitude of factors that have influenced communities of all sizes.
+Sherburn celebrated its centennial in 1979, and since its early development in the mid to late 1800s; it has evolved due to many factors that have influenced communities of all sizes.

-Early Years
+Early years

 In the mid-1860s, George Archer had a sod tavern on the north banks of what was then Lake Manyaska located just south of Sherburn.
-Marked by a lone Cedar tree, pioneer travelers used it as a rest stop as they traveled from Fairmont to Jackson.
+Marked by a lone cedar tree, pioneer travelers used it as a rest stop as they traveled from Fairmont to Jackson.
 Soon there were pioneer settlers and a post office.
-As stage coaches from Fairmont to Jackson and St. James to Estherville crossed the area, it was concluded that there was a definite need for a settlement.
+As stagecoaches from Fairmont to Jackson and St. James to Estherville crossed the area, it was concluded that there was a definite need for a settlement.